POP1912/odin-recipes/README.md

 # odin-recipes
 The Odin Project(TOP) foundations course first project "Recipes"

-In this course, I may be implementing my learning on Basic HTML and CSS.
+In this course, I may be implementing my learning on Basic HTML.